“There is always some madness in love. But there is also always some reason in madness”

 Watch this video to learn more about how to do that:

 12. Compassionately reduce negative emotions

-As mentioned, avoidant patterns of behavior are a coping mechanism developed when their emotional needs were being ignored.
-This makes avoidants highly wary of anyone who talks about their emotions so they tend to assume negative intent.
+As mentioned, avoidant patterns of behavior are a coping mechanism developed when emotional needs are being ignored.
+This makes avoidants highly wary of anyone who talks about their emotions, so they tend to assume negative intent.

-Flip this belief round by being compassionate and sharing your positive intentions.
+Flip this belief around by being compassionate and sharing your positive intentions.